nackor/sample-tdd/README.md

 >about how language, culture, or related concerns should / could be
 >addressed by the code.

+# Developing using the Project

+## Project Structure

+### `sample/Program.cs`
+A simple console app interface for the conversion code.
+The console app takes a single integer parameter and outputs the converted worded string value on the console.

+### `sample/lib/Converter`
+The utility class that includes the `IntegerToWordedString` as a public static function.

+### `sample-tests/lib/Converter_IntegerToWordedString_Tests`
+The complete set of unit tests for the `IntegerToWordedString` function that is the focus of this project.
+Note the starting set of unit tests contain one test `NotImplementedYet` that may be obsoleted if you implement the complete functionality or the conversionspecification.

+## Building and Testing
+While the system can be built and tested using different IDEs, this project was created and tested using VSCode.
+Testing was performed by running the full set of tests in the VSCode terminal window using `dotnet` command -- specifically, executing `dotnet test` after changing the current directory to `sample-tests` folder.

+The first execution should result in final "red" state test status like:

+><span style='color:red;font-family:monospace;font-weight: bold'>Failed!  - Failed:     1, Passed:     1, Skipped:     0, Total:     2</span>

 # Using TDD to Implement the Feature
 This project is set up to allow you to iterate on the design and implementation using red-green-yellow TDD process.
 The current code of the implementation and test only has stub functionality and testing defined such that code on runs in a Not Implemented exception mode.
 The first unit test that should test implemented functionality is implemented without its implementation ("red" state).